Progress Assessment Methodology

 For parity indicators, the value is:

-If the region (or subregion) has progressed since 2015, the average overall normalized values under each goal provide an index between 0 and 10.
+If the region (or country group) has progressed since 2015, the average overall normalized values under each goal provide an index between 0 and 10.
 But if the region has regressed, the value is negative and indicates the size of regression.

 If the current value for an indicator has already reached or exceeded the target value, the Current Status Index does not need to be calculated and is automatically set to 10.